tl-its-umich-edu/spanish-placement-exam/README.md

 appears in the Applications/Pods list for the project you can get the log from the UI.
 Additional logs should be available using the "View Archive" tab on that page.
-Logs may also be available via the command line or in Spunk, or OpenShift may also be available in Splunk or at https://kibana.openshift.dsc.umich.edu/
+Logs may also be available via the command line or in Spunk, or at https://kibana.openshift.dsc.umich.edu/

-# OpenShift
+# OpenShift Considerations

-Since cron jobs are aren't available in the OpenShift UI SPE is administered from the command line.
-CronJobs and their underlying Jobs don't generate a deployment configuration and don't show up in the web overview or in the list of resources in the UI.
-The pods that the jobs end up launching will be in the list of pods

- Some  administrative scripts are provided in the bin directory in the project.

-*runAsCronJob.sh* will generate a cron job configuration based on the speCronJob.yaml.TEMPLATE.
-Simply running runAsCronJob.sh with no argument will print some help on using the OpenShift CLI to administer the application.
-It also describes how to install the configuration in OpenShift.

-The cron job template is not fully general.
-It contains some specific values for the current runtime environment.
-In particular it names the storage volumes used for configuration and disk files.
-These will vary in the different run time instances (dev, qa, production).
-The template will need some manual adjustment for each environment.
-It will automatically label the cronjob propertly and will provide a unique name for the job.

-*listCronJobInfo.sh* lists the current existing cronjobs, jobs and pods for the project.
-It's useful in generating the list of artifacts that need to be periodically cleaned up.
-That cleanup is not automated.

-*runDockerSPE.sh* is a sample script for running SPE in Docker locally.
-You will need to adjust the specifics for your needs.

-*getSPE.sh* provides a sample framework for direct queries to the ESB for debugging purposes.
+## Creating an SPE instance
+A new instance of code should be based on the deployment and build configuration of the existing instances.
+It is unlikely that a new instance will be required.
+Updating an existing instance is covered below.

+The disk volumes for the date persistence and for the OpenShift secrets need to be mounted explicitly.
+This can be done in deployment configuration yaml or in the OpenShift UI.

-## Updating SPE
+## Updating a SPE instance

-The SPE application might need to be updated for several reasons.
-The updates are very likely to be installed by updating the Cron Job template and reinstalling it.
-Items likely to require adjustment in the cron job template are:
+A SPE application instance might need to be updated for several reasons.

-- schedule: The time and frequency of the job may need to change.
+- *schedule*: The repetion frequency of the job may need to change.
+  This is done by changing the value of intervalSeconds in the application properties file.
-- image: If there is a new build the image specification must be updated.
+- *new image*: If there is a new build the image specification must be updated.
 It shouldn't be "latest" for a production version.
+Modifying this requires editing the deployment configuration yaml.
-- args: The list of application property files used by the script can be modified in the arguments.
-The non-secure application properties are supplied in the build.
-Only *application.properties* is used by default.
-Others can be added by adding them to the *spring.profiles.include* line in the arguments section.
-These will vary by the desired use of the application instance.
+- *application arguments*:  The list of application property files used by the script can be modified by changing the container arguments in the deployment configuration.
+The list will be different for different instances.

-For each dev/qa/prod instance the volume identifiers will need to be set.
-They are unlikely to change after they are first created.

-### Update the Cron Job

-WRONG WRONG WRONG

-To update the cron job:

-1. Use the *runAsCronJob.sh* script to generate the yaml needed to install the new cronjob.
-1. Adjust that yaml as required.
-E.g. the cron schedule or startup arguments may have changed.
-1. Use *listCronJobInfo.sh* to list artifacts that should be cleaned up.
-1. Clean them up with *oc delete ...* The label can be very helpful in selecting what needs to be cleaned up.
-1. Upload the revised yaml with *oc create -f <filename>*
+See the properties file section above for more details.

-# SPECIAL PROCESSING
+# SPECIAL TASKS

-## Clean up artifacts
-Since the CronJob object doesn't clean up it's jobs or pods they will accumulate and need to be cleaned up periodically.
-The script *listCronJobInfo.sh* will identify what needs to be cleaned up.

-An enhancement could be to have the *runAsCronJob.sh*  script run clean up before installing a new cronjob but that would only apply when changing a cronjob.

 ## Adjust the last retrieved date